 There are a number of challenges facing addiction recovery.
 One challenge which can be the toughest is getting the individual sober or clean.
-When someone is at the point of needing to go to a drug treatment center, it is a last point of call for many, after trying various ways themselves to quit.
+When someone is at the point of needing to go to a drug treatment center, it is the last point of call for many, after trying various ways to quit.
 There are withdrawal symptoms that these individuals will experience, which in some cases can be dangerous to their lives.
 There can be intense cravings too, which they won’t be able to beat without some help.

 The good thing to hear is that getting clean isn’t something that is impossible.
 So what detox processes are at outpatient drug treatment centers?
-Through some medications administered by a team of professionals to help withdrawal symptoms, as well as counseling, individuals can get to where they need to be with the detox program.
+Through some medications administered by a team of professionals to help with withdrawal symptoms, as well as counseling, individuals can get to where they need to be with the detox program.

 Outpatient Drug Treatment Detox Programs

 Detox services are something that is available in outpatient programs, but they may not suit everyone.
 Some individuals that have a severe addiction could, and often do, relapse after detoxing with an outpatient program.
 That is why it is often recommended just for those who have a more moderate or mild addiction.
 So have an honest conversation about if this path would work for you.

 Having a support system in place is vital in an outpatient program, as help from family and friends can help success.
 If you work full-time and have that in your life each day, that can be a benefit too.
 An individual going through a detox program, outpatient or not, can experience withdrawal symptoms ranging from irritability to nausea, insomnia, and high blood pressure.
 So these things need to be expected and planned for, where possible.